 Discussion

 The formation of a clinically-relevant and viable long-acting injectable depot using prodrug strategies requires the balancing of a number of disparate factors including: ease of prodrug synthesis, appropriate activation kinetics, the ability to create an injectable formulation and the maintenance of human in vivo pharmacokinetics that provide the correct exposure of the parent drug.
-Here we have shown that the iterative integration of prodrug design and synthesis with novel semi-solid nanoparticle formation and IVIVE predictive modelling can rapidly lead to the identification of lead candidates for progression into pre-clinical evaluation; in programmes where multiple options exist, the use of IVIVE to estimate behavior of the SSPN depot in human subjects to highlight candidates with clinical relevance also conforms strongly with the principles of the National Centre for the Replacement, Refinement and Reduction of Animals in Research (often referred to as the NC3Rs), where the use of technological developments to minimize animal experimentation is strongly recommended.
+Here we have shown that the iterative integration of prodrug design and synthesis with semi-solid nanoparticle formation and IVIVE predictive modelling can rapidly lead to the identification of lead candidates for progression into pre-clinical evaluation; in programmes where multiple options exist, the use of IVIVE to estimate behavior of the SSPN depot in human subjects to highlight candidates with clinical relevance also conforms strongly with the principles of the National Centre for the Replacement, Refinement and Reduction of Animals in Research (often referred to as the NC3Rs), where the use of technological developments to minimize animal experimentation is strongly recommended.
 From the 16 prodrug candidates and hundreds of possible SSPN formulations, the constraints imposed by the chosen manufacturing approach were able to rapidly reduce the candidates and highlight fully masked carbamate/carbonate prodrugs as having ideal properties for the ETFD approach to generate FTC prodrug SSPNs.
 The ETFD approach also allowed the relationship between prodrug loading in the formulation and alkyl chain length of the prodrug moieties to be elucidated.
 This context is particularly important when considering the mass penalty of masking the parent drug functional groups to generate a water-insoluble prodrug, (Fig. 6).